Kia ora e hoa!

 Dogs dive in at the sixth annual pooch pool party

-The Waltham and Templeton outdoor pools were filled with hundreds of dogs and their proud owners over the weekend.
+The Waltham and Templeton outdoor pools were filled with hundreds of dogs and their proud owners over the weekend for the sixth annual end of summer pooch pool parties

 “The Clear Pick” Tactix appoint new captain